axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 Migrate 10.0 To 10.0.12
 -----------------------

-Portal no longer supports the override process approach for some sub processes.
+Portal is no longer supports the override process approach for some subprocesses.
-Please do as below to migrate your override sub processes.
+To migrate your override subprocesses, please follow the steps below.

 #. :ref:`Customize Menu Items <customization-menu-customization>`

-      - Remove Sub Process Override of ``LoadSubMenuItems`` from your project.
+      - Remove subprocess override of ``LoadSubMenuItems`` from your project.

       - Change the signature of your callable start as below.